quietui/quiet/docs/docs/using-web-components.md

 ## Methods

-Some components have methods you can all.
+Some components have methods you can call.
+To call a method, you'll first need to obtain a reference to the element.
 For example, you can programmatically set focus to a button by calling its `focus()` method.

 ```js
 const button = document.querySelector('quiet-button');